nocoasty/se_project_aroundtheus/README.md

 ### Features

-Responsive design for optimal viewing on devices ranging from mobile phones to desktop computers.
+Responsive design for optimal viewing on devices ranging from mobile phones to desktop computers. <br>
-Interactive photo cards with titles and like buttons.
+Interactive photo cards with titles and like buttons.<br>
-Clean and structured code adhering to BEM (Block Element Modifier) methodology.
+Clean and structured code adhering to BEM (Block Element Modifier) methodology.<br>
-Utilizes modern web technologies including HTML5, CSS3, and Normalize.css for cross-browser compatibility.
+Utilizes modern web technologies including HTML5, CSS3, and Normalize.css for cross-browser compatibility.<br>

 ### Languages and Methods Utilized

-HTML5
+HTML5<br>
-CSS3
+CSS3<br>
-Normalize.css
+Normalize.css<br>
-BEM Methodology
+BEM Methodology<br>
-Responsive Web Design
+Responsive Web Design<br>

 ### Usage

-Browse the gallery of photos.
+Browse the gallery of photos.<br>
-Click the like button on any photo to interact with it.
+Click the like button on any photo to interact with it.<br>
 Enjoy responsive design that adapts to different screen sizes.

 ### Directory Structure